 Comprehensive coverage pays for damage to your car caused by something other than a collision.
-This includes theft, vandalism, collision with animals and disasters such as fire, flood, and hail.
+This includes theft, vandalism, collision with animals, and disasters such as fire, flood, and hail.
 Collision and comprehensive insurance usually do not pay for the entire loss.

 You select a deductible amount—usually between $250 and $1,000 — when you purchase the insurance.
-Bear in mind that higher deductibles mean lower premiums, since the insurance company will be responsible for paying you less in the event of an accident..
+Bear in mind that higher deductibles mean lower premiums, since the insurance company would be responsible for paying you less in the event of an accident..

 Depreciation also affects the amount you can recover.
 As your car ages, its value declines—or depreciates—and the amount you can collect for a total loss declines as well.
-If your car is a total loss, the insurance company will reimburse you for the actual cash value (ACV) of your car minus the deductible.
+If your car were a total loss, the insurance company would reimburse you for the actual cash value (ACV) of your car minus the deductible.
 The ACV is what it would cost to replace your car with one in the same, or similar, condition.
 Age of the vehicle, mileage, previous damage, and general wear and tear are all factors when determining the actual cash value.

 Sometimes it doesn’t make financial sense to pay for collision and comprehensive insurance.
-If you have an old car or one in poor condition, you may find that collision coverage would pay only a small dollar amount in the event of a major accident, while eliminating it could mean significant savings.
+If you had an old car or one in poor condition, you may find that collision coverage would pay only a small dollar amount in the event of a major accident, while eliminating it could mean significant savings.
 When deciding whether or not collision coverage is appropriate for your specific situation, consider: